skodapetr/lbvs-environment/README.md

 This environment consists of a set of scripts enabling easy implementation of the above mentioned steps.

+## Requirements and dependencies
+* RDKit
+* Python 3.5
+* utils library (not needed to download data and export molecules)

 ## Usage examples

 ### Ligand-based virtual screening